JonathanParaschou/TransitTracker/README.md

 - Struggle Point: Handling when to load new option data and resolve back to a default label.
 For example: If the user selectes a route and then deselects a route, it should handle the options for the routing and direction dropdowns.
 There is a lot of overlap points, but this needs to be handled correctly.
 Currently having an issue where I am unable to successfully select a direction option because I wrote it in a way where if the options list changes, it default back.
     - Solved this issue by moving some functionality to the change handler and strengthening if conditions

+- Struggle Point 2: If the async function is called one after another fast enough, there is potential that it loads options two times over
+    - Fixed by rebuilding an array instead of appending onto an existing reference

 - Mile Stone 2: Created all three dropdowns and added conditional rendering for when a previous dropdown is selected.
 Noticed there was a bug with the metro transit site when you select all options and then change your route.

 ![image](pictures\Milestone_2a.PNG)